cormacbod/gettingandcleaningdata/Codebook.md

 	Z				- measurements taken in the Z-axis
 	Angle			- angle between 2 vectors

-	values: all raw measurements were normalised to lie between -1 and 1, so the mean measurements o fthe mean and standard deviation will lie between those values too.
+	values: all raw measurements were normalised to lie between -1 and 1, so the mean measurements of the mean and standard deviation will lie between those values too.